react-native-webrtc/react-native-webrtc/Documentation/AndroidInstallation.md

 # Android Installation

-Starting with React Native 0.60 auto-linking works out of the box, so there are no extra steps.
+Starting with React Native 0.60 due to a new auto linking feature, you won't need to follow the manual linking steps below but you will need to follow the other steps if you plan on releasing an app to production.
 See a sample app in the `examples/GumTestApp` directory.

 ## Manual Linking

 This is not needed with React Native >= 0.60.

 <details>
-<summary>Show instructions</summary>
+<summary>Show Instructions</summary>

 In `android/settings.gradle`, add WebRTCModule: